codeforequity-at/botium-connector-twilio-ivr/README.md

 * Error case fail instead of timeout
 * Increasing STT accuracy
 * Asserter to check call state
-* Better solution for one me-says case
 * Cancel phone call if conversation test finished succesful
-* Better test case termination if the DTMF specification is wrong.
-(Now Twilio got 500 from proxy, so terminates the call.
-Connector does not know about the error)